janzheng/svelte-ipfs-add-from-url/README.md

 It's all unlicensed — feel free to do what you wish with it!
 Good luck.
 Reply or DM if you need more help

+## Prototype App

+The prototype is deployed on Railway.app here: https://svelte-ipfs-add-from-url-production-5cde.up.railway.app/ I couldn't use Vercel for this b/c the IPFS dependency requires Node 16, which isn't supported by AWS Lambdas (which Vercel and some other serverless run on).

+Haven't tried this on Cloudflare Workers but it should probably work the same.
+Not sure if they support Node 16.

 ## For the actual Airtable Script...

 Check out the airtable-script.js file.
 Copy this into a new Airtable Script and run it.